AdobeDocs/experience-manager-64.en/help/assets/reuse-assets-using-msm.md

 ![Actions and information available in the References rail for the selected source](assets/lc_referencerail_source.png)

-For a specific live copy, click Edit Live Copy to suspend relationship or change rollout configuration.
+For a specific live copy, click **[UICONTROL Edit Live Copy]** to suspend relationship or change rollout configuration.

 ![Suspend relationship or change rollout configuration of a specific live copy](assets/lc_edit_referencerail.png)